CyanthOx™ (Sea Buckthorn Proanthocyanidin Extract)

 2/5 Evidence Score

-Studied Dose Drapeau 2019 acute trial: 500 mg CyanthOx™30 (~150 mg sea buckthorn proanthocyanidins).
-Typical commercial use: 100-500 mg/day.
-Take with food.
+Studied Dose 500 mg CyanthOx 30 (~150 mg proanthocyanidins); commercial 100-500 mg/day.

-Active Compound Proanthocyanidins (>80% in CyanthOx™80, predominantly prodelphinidins rather than procyanidins), bioflavonoids (quercetin, kaempferol, isorhamnetin), phenolic acids — Puredia is the manufacturer; Amplio Ingredients distributes in some markets
+Active Compound Proanthocyanidins (>80% in CyanthOx 80, predominantly prodelphinidins), bioflavonoids (quercetin, kaempferol, isorhamnetin), phenolic acids.

 Benefits

-Acute stem cell mobilization (Drapeau 2019) — preliminary
+Acute stem cell mobilization — preliminary

-Drapeau, Benson, Jensen 2019 (PMID 30787601, PMC6368418, NCT03388073, Clinical Interventions in Aging 14:253-263) — small (n=12) randomized double-blind placebo-controlled crossover.
-500 mg sea buckthorn proanthocyanidin extract; blood samples at 1 and 2 hours.
-CD45dim CD34+ CD309- progenitor stem cells increased significantly vs baseline at 2h (p<0.007), but vs placebo did NOT reach significance (p<0.17).
-Industry-funded (Biomx Stemceuticals).
+A small randomized double-blind placebo-controlled crossover trial gave 500 mg sea buckthorn proanthocyanidin extract.
+CD45dim CD34+ CD309- progenitor stem cells increased significantly vs baseline at 2h, but vs placebo did not reach significance.
+Industry-funded.
 Hypothesis-generating only.

 Antioxidant capacity (ORAC and cellular)

 ORAC value claims position CyanthOx™ as 8× grape seed extract and 1.7× pine bark extract.
-ORAC is a chemical antioxidant assay — strong correlate of polyphenol content but NOT a validated clinical outcome marker (FDA dropped ORAC database in 2012 due to misuse in marketing).
-Cellular studies (CyanthOx™80 in RAW 264.7 macrophages) show protection against H₂O₂-induced oxidative damage.
+ORAC is a chemical antioxidant assay — strong correlate of polyphenol content but not a validated clinical outcome marker (FDA dropped ORAC database in 2012 due to misuse in marketing).
+Cellular studies (CyanthOx™80 in raw 264.7 macrophages) show protection against H₂O₂-induced oxidative damage.
 Mechanism plausible; clinical translation to specific outcomes not established.

 Prodelphinidin chemistry — distinguishing feature

-Most plant proanthocyanidin extracts (grape seed, pine bark) are predominantly PROCYANIDINS — built from catechin/epicatechin units.
-CyanthOx™ is predominantly PRODELPHINIDINS — built from gallocatechin/epigallocatechin units, with an additional hydroxyl group.
+Most plant proanthocyanidin extracts (grape seed, pine bark) are predominantly procyanidins — built from catechin/epicatechin units.
+CyanthOx™ is predominantly prodelphinidins — built from gallocatechin/epigallocatechin units, with an additional hydroxyl group.
 This structural difference may produce different bioavailability and bioactivity profiles vs procyanidin-based extracts.
 Clinical implications of this difference are not yet definitively established by head-to-head trials.

 Cardiovascular and skin claims — mechanism-level